josuamanuel/js-awe/README.md

 ### New Functional Asynchronous Style: Preventing Await Complexity

-* By using ***plan***, it seamlessly connects functions, eliminating the need to worry about whether a function returns a promise or a direct value.
+* By using ***plan***, it seamlessly pipe functions, eliminating the need to worry about whether a function returns a promise or a resolved value.
 The next function in the pipeline always receives the resolved value.
 * Automatic error handling is provided.
 If any function returns an "Error" object or a rejected Promise, the rest of the pipeline is skipped, and the error is propagated without the need for explicit error handling in each individual function.
 * Sequential or concurrent execution can be defined through nested arrays, allowing for a clean and intuitive syntax without the need for artificial constructs.
 The code remains pure JavaScript.